jatinhinduja/templates/readme.txt

           This API gets the admin table availability to render it to show_room_details.html.

     - Lambda:
-      All the lambda functions can be referred to in the "lambda.py" file.
+      All the lambda functions can be referred to in the "lambda_functions" directory.

     - S3:
       The bucket named "for-practice-inkwell" hosts and stores the project.